 - 1. Why does bleaching powder smell strongly of chlorine and does not dissolve completely in water ? - 2.
 Hold one moist and one dry strip of blue litmus paper over dry HCl acid gas.
-Which strip will turn red and why ? - 3.
+Which strip will turn red and why? - 3.
 What is Plaster of Paris ?
 How is it obtained from gypsum ? - 4.
 What is the role of toothpastes in preventing cavities ? - 5.
 Explain why sour substances are effective in cleaning copper vessels ? - 6.
 A white powder is added while baking breads and cakes to make them soft and fluffy.
 What is the name of the powder ?
 What are its main ingredients ? - 7.
 How washing soda is prepared from baking soda ? - 8.
 Though the compounds such as glucose and alcohol have hydrogen atoms in their molecule, yet they are not categorized as acids.
 Why ? - 9.
 What is the reaction called when an acid reacts with base to produce salt and water ?
 Give example also. - 10.
-Why pickles and curd are not stored in copper and brass utensils? - 11.
+Why pickles and curd are not stored in copper and brass utensils ? - 11.
 On passing excess CO_2 through lime water, it first turns milky and then becomes colourless.
 Explain why ?
 Write chemical equations. - 12.
 How are bases different from alkalis?
 Are all bases alkalis? - 13.
 While constructing a house, a builder selects marble flooring and marble top for kitchen where vinegar and juices of lemon, tamarind etc. are more often used for cooking.
 Will you agree to this selection and why ? - 14.
 Indicate with the help of a diagram the variation of pH with change in concentration of H^+ (aq) and OH^- (aq) ions. - 15.
 Write the name and formulae of any three hydrated salts. - 16.
-What happens when calcium carbonate is made to react with hydrochloric acid?
-Give the equation of reaction.
+Give the equation of reaction between calcium carbonate and hydrochloric acid.

 - 17. Why metallic oxides are called basic oxides and non-metallic oxides are called acidic oxides ? - 18.
 What is pH scale ?
 What is pH value of salt formed by a - (a) weak acid and strong base ? - (b) strong acid and strong base ? - Q.19 A metal compound 'A' reacts with dil H_2SO_4 to produce a gas which extinguishers a burning candle.
 Identify compound 'A' and gas produces.
-Write a balanced chemical equation for the reaction if one of compound formed is sodium sulphate (CBSE-2016) - Q.20 Enlist the uses of baking soda and briefly describe them.
+Write a balanced chemical equation for the reaction if one of compound formed is sodium sulphate (CBSE-2016) - Q.20 pH value of salt is 11, which makes Pakoda tasty and crispy.
+Identify it and write the chemical equation of its formation.
+Write its two uses also.
+(CBSE-2018) - Q.21 A compound which is prepared by gypsum has the property of hardening when mixed with water.

-(CBSE-2018)

-- Q.21 A compound which is prepared by gypsum has the property of hardening when mixed with water.
 Identify and write its chemical formulae.
 Write the chemical equation for preparation and mention any one use of it?
 (CBSE sample paper-2018) - Q.22 Identify the acid and base which form sodium hydrogen carbonate.
 Write the chemical equation in support of your answer state whether the compound is acidic, basic or neutral.
 Also write the pH.
+(CBSE-2019) - Q.23 A compound 'X' is heated with more con.
+H_2SO_4 at 443K and produced a Compound 'Y'.
+Compound 'X' reacts with metal Na and a colourless gas 'z" evolves.
+Identify 'X', 'Y' and 'Z'.
+Write the equation of chemical reaction takes place with 'Y' and also write the role of conc H_2SO_4 .
 (CBSE-2019) - Q. 24 2ml of sodium hydroxide solution is added to few pieces of granulated Zn metal taken in test-tube.
 When the contents are warmed, a gas is evolved which is bubbled through soap solution before testing.
 Write the equation of chemical reaction involved and test to detect gas.
 Name the gas which will be evolved when same metal reacts with solution of strong acid.
 (CBSE-2018)